olmjo/tigress-scripts/README.md

 *PBS*, *SLURM*

-This job script uses the sample reasonable defaults from above, but it requests two nodes with 4 processors each.
+This job script uses the sample reasonable defaults from above, but it requests 3 tasks with 1 processor each.
+These tasks may land on the same physical node, or not.

 The R script uses an MPI backend to parallelize an R foreach loop across multiple nodes.
-A total of 2 * 2 = 4 processors will be used for this job.
+A total of 3 * 1 = 3 processors will be used for this job (but 1 task is kept for the "master" process).
 When running the R script, we pass the value "10" as an unnamed argument.
 The R script then uses this value to determine how many iterations of the foreach loop to run.